Community News

 OTHER DETAILS

 At the end of the foundation’s report on Sgt.
 Jones’ crash, two 1940s newspaper clippings appear from undisclosed publications linked here and here.
 The first article details when Sgt.
-Lyle S. Jones’ mother in Great Falls, Mont., learned her son was missing in action.
+Lyle S. Jones’ mother in Great Falls, Montana, learned her son was missing in action.
 The second article talks about separately when his mother was awarded a medal in his name.

 Sgt.
-Jones’ name is inscribed on the “Tablet of the Missing at the Netherlands American Cemetery and Memorial, in Holland.
+Jones’ name is inscribed on the “Tablet of the Missing“ at the Netherlands American Cemetery and Memorial, in Holland.

 Kenneth Kirkendoll